May 13, 2025

 If you’d like to sub-specialize, you’ll have to attend a fellowship program after completing residency.
 Fellowships are optional, specialized education opportunities that allow doctors to practice under masters of their field.

 During residency, you’ll have to complete all steps of the USMLE exam.
 Completing these steps will allow you to obtain your medical license following residency.
-Once you’ve completed your BSN, MD, residency program, fellowship program (optional), and obtained your medical license, you’re ready to start practicing medicine independently!
+Once you’ve completed your BSN, MD, residency program, fellowship program (optional), and received your medical license, you’re ready to start practicing medicine independently!

 How Long Does It Take To Go From Nurse to Doctor